Qonfused/OSX-Hyper-V/docs/README.md

 > **MacHyperVSupport** currently requires Windows Server 2012 R2 / Windows 8.1 or higher.
 Windows Server 2016 is unsupported.

 First check that you've [enabled Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) before proceeding.
-- You can run PowerShell as administrator and enable the Hyper-V role by running the below command:
+- You can enable the Hyper-V role by running the below command in PowerShell as administrator:
   ```ps
   Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
   ```